Gravitational Lensing Characteristics of the Transparent Sun: Critical curves, caustics and magnification

-High energy neutrinos, by definition, have energies greater than 100 GeV\citep{gaisser}.
-The Sun admits neutrinos, unimpeded by electron scattering, only for energies up to 300 GeV\citep{escribano}.
-So, unlike gravitational waves, the neutrino spectrum is primarily low energy.
-The mass distribution of the Sun within the impact radius that allows for a minimum focal length, puts an upper limit on the neutrino energy spectrum.
+High energy neutrinos, by definition, have energies greater than 100 GeV \citep{gaisser}.
+The Sun admits neutrinos, unimpeded by electron scattering, only for energies up to 300 GeV \citep{escribano}.
+The mass distribution and chemical composition (75$\%$ hydrogen and 25$\%$ helium) of the Sun sets an upper limit on the allowed neutrino energy spectrum.
+Diffraction has no effect on neutrinos as the de Broglie wavelength of 300 GeV neutrino is much smaller ($\sim 10^{-15}$ m) than the gravitational radius of the lens.